creative-tutorials/expresstype.v2/README.md

 # ExpressBun

-ExpressBun is an open-source API template for [Express](https://expressjs.com/) and [Bun](https://bun.sh).
+ExpressBun formerly knows as ExpressType is an open-source API template for [Express](https://expressjs.com/) and [Bun](https://bun.sh).
 You can easily get your API working in seconds with ExpressBun.

 ## Installation